 – Here’s our list of High-Acceptance Rate Poetry Publications –

 Though I’ve put much care into tailoring Vita Brevis to meet the needs of new and emerging poets, I’d be doing them all a disservice if I didn’t freely send out rejections.
-Mind you, I don’t do this to get poets “used to it”, but to bring them to a very important and often overlooked crossroads.
+I don’t do this to get poets “used to it”, but to bring them to a very important and often overlooked crossroads.

 Rejection & How to Find Poetry Magazines that Care